Tbull187/webpack-boilerplates/README.md

 # Webpack Boilerplates

-Welcome.
 Here you will find several webpack 3.x boilerplate configurations.
 Master branch is the most basic setup.
 Checkout other branches to find boilerplate setups for building a static marketing site or react application.

 ## General Configuration